|Nutrition Facts (per serving)|

 The dish is popular in the Southern states, and it is fried like Southern fried chicken.
 The dish is also similar to the German dish wiener schnitzel, which is made with tenderized veal.

-- 1 pound steak (top round, about 1/2 inch thick, cut into 4 equal portions)
+1 pound top round, about 1/2 inch thick, cut into 4 equal portions

-- 1/2 teaspoon black pepper (plus more to taste)
+1/2 teaspoon freshly ground black pepper, more to taste

 Heat the oven to 200 F or the "keep warm" setting.

 Using the pointed side of a meat mallet, pound the steaks to tenderize them, then use the flat side of the mallet to pound them to about 1/4-inch thick.

 Pour the shortening or vegetable oil into a deep, heavy skillet to depth of about 1/2-inch to 1-inch.
 Heat the oil to 370 F.

 In a shallow bowl, mix the buttermilk and hot pepper sauce.

 In another shallow bowl or pie plate, combine the flour, 1 teaspoon salt, and the pepper and mix well.

 Dip each steak in the buttermilk, then the flour mixture.